Summary: Learn how to plan for growth in your law firm in this comprehensive guide.

 Establishment of Branch Offices

-Some firms, particularly firms in small cities, establish branch offices in nearby, semi-rural communities in order to make their services available to a broader population base.
+Some firms, in particular firms in small cities, establish branch offices in nearby, semi-rural communities in order to make their services available to a broader population base.

 Costing and Estimating